The French Eco Score is now “Environmental Cost” (Coût Environmental)

 My product is a mix of textiles and non-textiles - can I still generate an Eco-score?

 At the moment, the Environmental Cost methodology only applies to textiles.
-If your product contains non-textile materials, an Eco-score will not be generated.
+If your product contains non-textile materials, an Eco-Score will not be generated.

 One of the materials in my product does not exist as an option- can I still generate an Eco-score?